catseye/Chrysoberyl/README.markdown

 Perhaps nodes can "belong to" other nodes: lingography and favourite video games "belong" to Chris Pressey, etc.  (For now it's `see-also`.)

+Are "Architecture" and "Platform" unifiable?

+`host-architecture` and/or `host-platform` on implementations.

 ### templates ###

 Better provision of documentation in templates.